Alpine cattle grazing – it’s a park, not a paddock

 For details on how the department intended to carry out this project please read its research proposal for yourself.

 Scientists call for halt to alpine cattle grazing

-In a letter to state environment minister Ryan Smith the scientists said the trials to test whether or not grazing reduces bushfire risks lacked scientific integrity and warned the government it may have broken federal laws.
+In a letter to the then state environment minister, Ryan Smith, the scientists said the trials to test whether or not grazing reduces bushfire risks lacked scientific integrity and warned the government it may have broken federal laws.